 “The close friendships I was able to form through ELP with ~20 diverse people across the environmental field in the PNW have already dramatically broadened my perspective—both personally and professionally—and introduced many new opportunities for projects and collaborations.
 Beyond the direct networking benefit, the trainings on diversity, learning organizations, and strength-based leadership have been directly applicable to my own work and are already attracting interest as I bring these ideas back to my organization.
 I am so grateful for this opportunity, and am more excited than ever for the future." - David Diaz, Pacific Northwest 2014

 Interested?
 Check out our upcoming Regional Programs and our National Fellowship.
 If you have questions, you might find the answers on our Frequently Asked Questions page.
-Otherwise, feel free to contact Lori Braunstein, Outreach Coordinator at [email protected] or 609-238-3449.
+Otherwise, feel free to contact Lori Braunstein, Outreach Manager at [email protected] or 609-238-3449.